Skip to main content

 Oil paint is a partner in my artistic process.

-I create charcoal from unique materials such as money, food, documents and plants.
+I also create charcoal from unique materials such as money, food, documents and plants.
 These materials have meanings that I can integrate into a drawing or painting.
 I have developed methods for applying these unconventional charcoals to surfaces.
-Sometimes I will use found objects as templates.
+Sometimes I use found objects as templates.
 Often these relate to the meaning of a piece.
-Most of my charcoal pieces are minimalist and conceptual.
-Some revolve only around pattern or gesture.
-The materials become a partner in my artistic process.
+These pieces are unique and rich in exploration.